SoTL Sessions

 SoTL Sessions are 20-minute sessions appropriate for sharing the findings of inquiry-based SoTL studies.
 SoTL Sessions can be rooted in any discipline and should clearly adhere to good practices of SoTL (Felten, 2013), including:

-• Involving a systematic inquiry into teaching and learning practices in higher education
+• Involving a systematic inquiry into teaching and learning practices in higher education,

 • Using methodologically sound application of appropriate methodologies.